 If the EU and, in particular, the Eurozone, had been shooting the economic lights out we would all be wondering why Britain would even consider leaving, but of course, that has not been the case.
 A straight comparison of UK GDP growth since the start of the Eurozone (January 1999) with euro-bloc performance demonstrates superior UK growth both before and after the 2008-2009 economic crisis (see chart below).

-Over the same period, labour productivity growth in the UK has averaged 1% (not great) but the Eurozone has managed only 0.6%.
+Over the same period, labor productivity growth in the UK has averaged 1% (not great) but the Eurozone has managed only 0.6%.
 A comparison of unemployment levels in the UK and Eurozone produces a stark result (see chart below).
 For reference purposes, we have included the United States as it is regarded as the poster boy for the improvement in employment trends in recent years.
 However, as you can see from the chart, the UK lacks nothing in comparison.

 We are not suggesting that the UK economy has been performing in a stellar fashion.
 Far from it.
 But in a low-growth world (mired in what the OECD likes to refer to as a “low-growth trap”) the UK hasn’t been anywhere near bottom of the table.